sedcakmak/sunnyside-agency-landing-page-main/README.md

 I would like to improve my skills in building responsive websites.
 Even though I constantly refactured my code, I still believe that the media queries section should be shorter.

+I ran into two bugs in Chrome which I couldn't find a solution for:

+The font-sizes doesn't reflect the actual value.
+Also, the SVG for the social media icons sometimes doesn't show up.

+Both of these work on localhost Chrome and Chrome mobile as expected, but works arbitrarily on live site desktop Chrome.
+(It works on Safari and Microsoft Edge)

 ## Author

 - Github - [@sedcakmak](https://github.com/sedcakmak)